Ki & Ka: Plot

-The interview is very well received and Kabir is asked to hold many more seminars and speeches on Gender Equality and modern marriages.
+The interview is very well received, and Kabir is asked to hold many more seminars and speeches on gender equality and modern marriages.
 Kabir's busy schedule causes a strain in the marriage, causing Kia to become jealous of her husband's newfound fame.
 She accuses Kabir of using their relationship to get recognition and publicity, and asks him to stop making public appearances.

-While Kia is in the US, attending a work event, Kabir is invited to his college reunion, and is pressured by a friend into giving another interview, which is broadcast on TV.
-Film actress Jaya Bachchan sees this interview, and asks her husband, superstar Amitabh Bachchan to call Kabir and organise a meeting with him.
-Jaya is highly impressed with the story of the couples unconventional marriage.
+While Kia is in the US, attending a work event, Kabir is invited to his college reunion and is pressured by a friend into giving another interview, which is broadcast on TV.
+Film actress Jaya Bachchan sees this interview, and asks her husband, superstar Amitabh Bachchan, to call Kabir and organise a meeting with him.
+Jaya is highly impressed with the story of the couple's unconventional marriage.
 Kia receives news of this meeting while in the US, causing more arguments between her and Kabir.
 Meanwhile, Kia's mother is taken to the hospital after collapsing, causing her to rush back to India.

 Once back home, Kia accuses Kabir of using her, saying that he used their relationship for his own profit.
 Kia further condemns Kabir for gaining fame without working, as she feels that her hard work and successful career are going unnoticed.
 Dejected, Kabir does not defend himself and starts packing to leave.
 Kia comes across a gift that Jaya gave to Kabir for his wife, and also a letter written by the actress, in which she congratulates the pair and says that to be a man who maintains a household rather than work is a brave choice, but to be the wife of such a man is an even harder choice.
-Kia's mother also confronts her about her jealousy, and says that it is the reason for the couple's many fights.
+Kia's mother also confronts her about her jealousy and says that it is the reason for the couple's many fights.
 Kia realizes that she has been unfairly tough on Kabir and apologizes to him for her behavior and temperament.
-The couple reconcile and find a happy compromise.
+The couple reconciles and finds a happy compromise.
 Kabir's father, who has come to appreciate Kia's business acumen and drive, decides to make her the CEO of his company.